The Trouble with "One Size Fits All"

 Cancer Drug Treatments

 In clinical trials, a group of patients with the same type of cancer are treated with a specific anti-cancer drug.
-If a certain percentage of patients benefit from the drug it is then adopted by physicians as standard treatment for any patient who has that type of cancer.
+If a certain percentage of patients benefit from the drug it is then adopted by physicians as an appropriate treatment for any patient who has that type of cancer.
 The percentage of patients who must benefit from a drug could be as low as 20% or as high as 80%, depending upon the type and stage of cancer involved.
-In any case, the goal of clinical trials is to identify drugs that help the average cancer patient.
+In any case, the goal of clinical trials is to identify drugs that help the "average" cancer patient.

 A cancer physician always takes into account what type of cancer a patient has, how far it has advanced, and what, if any, other types of therapy, such as surgery, radiation, and/or chemotherapy, the patient received previously.
 The physician also takes into account known drug toxicities, the patient’s age, weight, physical condition and other clinical factors that might affect the patient’s ability to receive certain types of drugs.
-However, none of these factors show if a patient will benefit from a specific chemotherapy drug or drug combination.
+However, none of these factors can show if a patient will benefit from a specific chemotherapy drug or drug combination.

 CANCER CLINICAL TRIALS